Esta página también disponible en: Español

 These are the numbers, and increases, reported in the last seven days:

-On Tuesday, the County’s database showed one new death in both Boyle Heights and in East Los Angeles.
-As of Tuesday, County data showed a total of 36 deaths in Boyle Heights and 67 deaths in the neighboring unincorporated country area of East Los Angeles.
+On Wednesday, the County’s database showed 0 new death each in Boyle Heights and East Los Angeles.
+As of Sunday, County data showed a total of 66 deaths in Boyle Heights and 101 deaths in the neighboring unincorporated country area of East Los Angeles.

 The data is available in the County’s interactive dashboard that also provides detailed information on testing, cases and deaths.